Western Syria clashes: Early March offensive

 On the day of the uprising, Syrian military expert Esmat al-Absi stated that Ba'athist supporters were trying to reignite strife in the region, but argued that the Syrian government would be able to keep the situation under control.

+In Daraa, eight security forces were killed between 5 and 6 March, with three dying on 5 March.
+Two civilians also died, as well as nine members of al-Haymed's group.
+60 militants were arrested as a result, though al-Haymed escaped the raid.

 UK-based SOHR reported that Syrian security forces and pro-government fighters killed more than 300 Alawite civilians across parts of the Latakia countryside.
 Alawite civilians and their families fled to the Russian Khmeimim Air Base in Latakia province to seek refuge.
 Syrian Network for Human Rights (SNHR) reported that pro-Assad militant groups killed approximately 100 members of the Syrian General Security Service by 7 March 2025.
 Assadist insurgents also killed 15 civilians in the town of Jableh.

 Syrian President Ahmed al-Sharaa warned in a speech broadcast on Telegram that the Assad loyalists had made an "unforgivable mistake," saying that "The riposte has come, and you have not been able to withstand it.
 Lay down your weapons and surrender before it's too late."
 The advisor to the former Alawite Council president, Muhammad Nasser, claimed to Al-Ahed that entire families had been executed.
 He and local Syrian sources alleged that over 1,700 civilians had been killed.

 The Syrian caretaker government announced it had completed its military operation against Assad loyalists in western Syria on 10 March 2025.

 Also on 10 March 2025, the SDF reached an agreement with the Syrian caretaker government to support the latter's military operations against the Assad loyalist insurgents.